HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 ### Express Server and HTTP Issue
 In our actual use, we found many flaws in the integration of Java programs and Express servers.

 First, I found that the Express Server often stalls.
-This means that if you do not receive messages for a long time, the Express Server cannot receive the latest messages.
+This means that if the usersdo not receive messages for a long time, the Express Server cannot receive the latest messages.
 As a result, the stability of the software is greatly affected.

 Second, I found that Express might filter Big Int files when receiving post requests, a conclusion I raised in the previous issue.